-This month’s update includes information about Arizona’s legislative session, recent political fundraisers, an Internal Revenue Service meeting, a legislative and Accountancy Board presentation at the Society’s Accounting & Assurance Conference and an update from this month’s Accountancy Board meeting.
+This month’s update includes information about Arizona’s legislative session, conformity letters sent to lawmakers, PAC contributions, corporate e-filings, the taxpayer advocate report to Congress and an update from this month’s Accountancy Board meeting.

 Arizona’s Legislative Session

 The First Regular Session of Arizona’s 55th Legislature officially began on Jan.
 11 and Governor Ducey delivered his State of the State Address to the Legislature.
 In his address titled “Arizona Resilient,” the governor focused on lowering taxes and continued job creation.
 After the abrupt end to the legislative session in 2020, Governor Ducey stated that he and legislative leadership are near consensus on COVID-19 liability legislation to protect Arizonans from frivolous lawsuits.
 With the new school year beginning, the governor also said it was time for students to return to in-class learning.
 Read the governor’s full speech and watch the governor’s pre-speech video.
 Following the State of the State address, the governor released his FY 2022 Executive Budget Proposal.
 The Joint Legislative Budget Committee also released its FY 2022 baseline projections.

 The ASCPA, with assistance from DeMenna Public Affairs, hand-delivered letters to all 90 Arizona legislators requesting full conformity in the 2021 session.
 We ask lawmakers to pass conformity as quickly as possible to make paying taxes easier for Arizonans.
 DeMenna Public Affairs also had meetings with the chairs of the Finance and Ways & Means committees and legislative leadership urging early passage of the legislation.